johangithub/AFMAN11-217v1/chp5.md

 5.11.7.
 Both Jeppesen and NGA (DAFIF) have established procedures for informing crews of known database problems.
 Crews must check database NOTAMs prior to flight for information on any planned RNAV or GPS procedures.

 5.11.7.1.
-NGA (DAFIF) database NOTAMs associated with a particular airfield are class-W‖ NOTAMs and may be obtained by entering an airfield identifier in the Joint Chiefs of Staff (JCS) NOTAM web site (https://www.notams.jcs.mil/dinsQueryWeb).
+NGA (DAFIF) database NOTAMs associated with a particular airfield are class "W" NOTAMs and may be obtained by entering an airfield identifier in the Joint Chiefs of Staff (JCS) NOTAM web site (https://www.notams.jcs.mil/dinsQueryWeb).
 DAFIF NOTAMs not associated with a particular airfield (airway NOTAMs, etc.) may be obtained by consulting FLIP change notices via the DAFIF NOTAMs link on the JCS NOTAM web site..
 The Jeppesen NOTAM page contains information on airfield specific procedures at the top of the page and has links to regional information at the bottom of the page.
 Jeppesen database NOTAMs may be accessed through the links section of the JCS NOTAM web site.